aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-ApplyFormatting-ModifyCellFormatting.cpp" >}}

-The following code example demonstrates how to set the amount of space (in points) to add to the left/top/right/bottom of the contents of the cell.
+The following code example shows how to set the amount of space (in points) to add to the left/top/right/bottom of the contents of the cell.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-ApplyFormatting-SetCellPadding.cpp" >}}

 ### Specifying Row Heights

 The height of a table row is controlled using height and height rule properties.
-These can be set differently for each row in the table which allows for wide control over the height of each row.
+These can be set differently for each row in the table which enables for wide control over the height of each row.
 In Aspose.Words these are represented by the RowFormat.Height and RowFormat.HeightRule properties of the given Row.

 |HeightRule Value|Description|
 | :- | :- |